 <iron-pages> which toggles between its children depending on current selection in the left icon menu of the UI.

 The main area is reserved for displaying the current page's content.
-Our router relies on page.js and is in charge of parsing the URL and setting the current page and context data in
+Our router relies on Nuxeo Router Behavior and it is in charge of parsing the URL and setting the current page and context data in